Things We Love to Do in the Delta Area

 Lighthouse Marine Park

-Lighthouse Marine Park has become known as one of the best places to view Orca whales from land.
+Lighthouse Marine Park, located in Point Robert, Washington, has become known as one of the best places to view Orca whales from land.
 In summer months, members of the three local pods frequently pass close by these shores, offering a thrilling glimpse of the lives of these endangered animals.

 Fred Gingell Park